OctopusDeploy/docs/docs/deploying-applications/deploying-to-azure/deploying-a-package-to-an-azure-web-app/deploying-web-jobs.md

-Below is a sample of a nuspec file which could be used to produce the layout above.
-For example using [OctoPack](/docs/home/packaging-applications/nuget-packages/using-octopack.md).
+Below is a sample of a nuspec file which could be used to produce the layout above. Â For example using [OctoPack](/docs/home/packaging-applications/nuget-packages/using-octopack.md).

 ```xml
 <?xml version="1.0"?><package >